On the support of extremal martingale measures with given marginals: the countable case: Some sufficient conditions for the WEP

 \begin{proof} Assume that $G$ is 2-degenerate.
 One can find such an ordering as follows: pick the vertex with the smallest degree, name it $x_1$ and remove it from the graph.
 Repeat the procedure with the remaining subgraph and iterate.
 Now, assume that the order is given and there exists an induced subgraph $H$ of $G$ with $\delta (H) > 2$.
 Choose $n$ sufficiently large so that $V(H)/\{v\} \subset \{v_1, \ldots, v_{n-1}\}$, where $V(H)$ is the vertex set of $H$ and $v$ is one of its vertices.
 Now, since $\delta (H) > 2$, the degree of $v$ in the induced subgraph $\langle v_1, \ldots, v_{n-1}\rangle$ is strictly bigger than $2$, which contradicts the property of the ordering. \end{proof}

-We show how a subset $S$ which has the 2-link property can be turned to a 2-degenerate graph and vice-versa.
+We show how 2-degenerate graphs can be used to generate subsets $S \subset X \times Y$ fulfilling the 2-link property.
 First, notice that $S$ can be viewed as a (possibly infinite) bipartite undirected graph $G=(V,E)$, where $V = X \times Y$ is the set of vertices and $E=S$ is the set of edges so that $e=xy$ is an edge of $G$ if and only if $(x,y) \in S$, i.e. $y \in Y(x)$.
 For our purpose, let us define a simpler graph with vertex set $X$.
 Let $G^X = (V^X, E^X)$ be a graph with $V^X = X$ and $E^X$ is such that $x_1x_2 \in E^X$ if and only if $x_1 y$ and $x_2 y$ belong to $E$ for some $y \in Y$, \emph{with the constraint that the same $y$ cannot be used more than twice}.
 Notice that the graph $G^X$ can have multiple edges.
 Moreover, different $G^X$ can be constructed starting from the same graph $G$.
 Let us illustrate this construction in the following example: let $G$ be as in the picture below:

 Notice that $G$ satisfies (\ref{2LP}).
 One possible graph $G^X$ produced out of $G$ as described above is given by